profe-soto-miracosta/CS111-Unit-Deliverable-1/README.md

 # Unit 1 Programming Project #
-## Goal
+## Objective
-_Create a Java program using Unit 1 topics to demonstrate knowledge and mastery._
+- Create a Java program using Unit 1 topics to demonstrate knowledge and mastery.
 ## Requirements
 - Tie it to a real-world topic:
   - Should be linked to an article, podcast, video, etc.